Slurpofc/DaMimic/README.md

-Option 1: put this into your executor loadstring(game:HttpGet("https://raw.githubusercontent.com/Slurpofc/DaMimic/main/tptohell",true))();
+Tuts

+loadstring(game:HttpGet("https://raw.githubusercontent.com/Slurpofc/DaMimic/main/tptohell",true))();

-Option 2: Copy the source code and put it into your executor
+Copy the source code and put it into your executor